Cray-HPE/docs-csm/operations/observability/Observability.md

 Error dashboards provide key glance insights as to where and what is broken and needs attention.
 This works for both internal HPE environments and clusters as well as is a containerized shippable solution that customers can use as well.

-The automatic generation of the desired  prometheus grok exporter configuration based upon passing in a set of regex patterns to detect.
-This includes but is not limited to regex patterns to match and generate metrics on phases of manual Administrator steps, as well as phases of installation scripts and automation.
+The automatic generation of the desired Prometheus grok-exporter configuration based upon passing in a set of regex patterns to detect.
+This includes but is not limited to regex patterns to match and generate metrics on phases of manual administrator steps, as well as phases of installation scripts and automation.

 ### Error dashboards features